Skip to main content

 Quick example

-import { createServer, entity } from 'vertz/server';
+import { createServer, entity, rules } from '@vertz/server';

-import { createDb, d } from 'vertz/db';
+import { createDb, d } from '@vertz/db';

 const tasksModel = d.model(